There are a few medication alternatives to methadone for those who experience adverse reactions, or have become addicted to methadone.

 Methadone Treatment Alternatives

-Methadone treatment has the longest history as far as opiate addiction treatment medications go with ample research and practical application to back it up.
-As a treatment drug, methadone delivers up to 24 hours of relief from withdrawal and drug craving effects, which goes a long way towards helping recovering addicts maintain ongoing abstinence.
+Methadone treatment is a long-standing MAT medication, and there is ample research and practical application to back up its effectiveness.
+As a treatment drug, methadone delivers up to 24 hours of relief from withdrawal and drug craving effects, which goes a long way toward helping recovering addicts maintain ongoing abstinence.

 Methadone Treatment Alternatives